PrnvK002/EducationPortal/README.md

 ### Technologies used

-- Nestjs with nodejs as backend.
+- Nodejs with nestjs as backend.
 - Mongodb as database
 - React in frontend
 - redux toolkit for state management